-It's a commonly held belief that a driver making a left-hand turn is always at fault when an accident occurs.
+It's a commonly held belief that a driver making a left-hand turn is always at fault when a car accident occurs.
 Although the driver is considered responsible in most cases, there are some important exceptions to the rule that you should be aware of if you've been involved in this type of accident.

 Dangers Associated with Left-Hand Turns